mongodb/selected-tests/docs/ManuallyRunning.md

 # The following commands may take some time to run.
 $ poetry run test-mappings --log-format json update
-$ poetry run work-items --log-format json process-test-mappings

 # The following commands may take some time to run.
 $ poetry run task-mappings --log-format json update
-$ poetry run work-items --log-format json process-task-mappings
 ```

-As noted, the test / task mapping update and test / task work-item commands should be run daily to
+As noted, the test / task mapping update commands should be run daily to
 ensure that your mapping are kept up to date.
+The test / task work-item commands should be run every
+time you add a new project to ensure that the mappings are added to the database.

 # View Selected Tests Service mappings